-FRF was established in 2005 with its rapid response to Hurricane Katrina, bringing tankers across states to fill the gap in fuel availability for aid agencies on the ground to get to victims and power temporary shelters and hospitals.
-Based on this experience, FRF developed a tested methodology accepted worldwide for providing fuel in the form of gasoline, diesel, heating oil, coal, and other energy sources needed after major natural disasters locally in California, countrywide in the United States, and globally.
+FRF was established in 2005 with its rapid response to Hurricane Katrina.
+Immediately after the hurricane, FRF brought tankers across states to fill the gap in fuel availability.
+With the fuel we provided, relief agencies delivered aid to thousands of people in affected communities, and power temporary shelters and hospitals.
+Based on this experience, FRF developed a tested methodology accepted worldwide for providing fuel including propane, kerosene, gasoline, diesel, heating oil, coal, and other energy sources needed after disasters in California, Japan, Nepal, Haiti, and throughout the world.

+FRF’s founder, Ted Honcharik, had met the then-director of UN OCHA, Valerie Amos at Typhoon Haiyan (1).
+Ms. Amos was on the scene in Nepal after the 2015 earthquake, with UN vehicles ready to deploy and perform assessments.
+Without fuel, they were unable to travel.
 Valerie asked her Operations Director, “Is Ted coming?”
 “Yes,” he replied, “He’s already here.”
-Not only was he already there, but he had already identified the closest diesel source in Singapore, and he got it to OCHA within a day to move their trucks.
+Not only was he already there, but he had already identified the closest diesel source in Singapore, and he delivered to OCHA within a day to move their trucks.

 Valerie Amos was under-Secretary-General and Emergency Relief Coordinator (USG/ERC) from September 2010 to May 2015.
 The USG/ERC is responsible for the oversight of all emergencies requiring United Nations humanitarian assistance.
-S/he also acts as the central focal point for governmental, intergovernmental and non-governmental relief activities.
+S/he also serves as the central focal point for governmental, intergovernmental and non-governmental relief activities.